Upon completion of this lesson, you will be able to:

 The left side of the heart receives the blood coming from the body and pumps it to the lungs for reoxygenation.

 The right side of the heart receives the oxygenated blood coming from the lungs and from there is pumped through the whole human body.

-Arteries are blood vessels that transport the blood to the body.
+Arteries are blood vessels that transport blood to the body.
 They are of different diameters, ranging from very thick (aorta, femoral), to medium (radial) and small (arterioles).
 Arterial bleeding is characterized by red to yellowish color.

 Each artery is divided into increasingly smaller transport vessels until they narrow down into capillaries the tiny vessels closest to the skin.
 Through their thin walls, the exchange of oxygen and nutrients take place.
 Other substances are also exchanged between the body’s cells and the blood

 vessels that carry blood back to the heart Veins do not have as much pressure as the arteries.
 Venous bleeding is characterized by a blackish-red color.